 Certain concealer consistencies will really stick and then there are some that have more of a highlighting effect depending on which you require.

-Any imperfections including pimples/sunspot will require a concealer that will not budge.
+Any imperfections including pimples/sunspots will require a concealer that will not budge.
 A concealer like a putty is good for this, a concealer pen can be used on this too.

-The concealer pens with inbuilt brush are also easy for under the eyes/dark spots there which can be put just under your mineral foundation or over the top of a liquid foundation.
-This will lift this area so to not look so deep.
+The concealer pens with in-built brushes are also easy for under the eyes/dark spots there which can be put just under your mineral foundation or over the top of a liquid foundation.
+This will lift this area to not look so deep.

 3. Using Your Products in the Wrong Order.